 Benchmarking Turkey to France, UK, Russia, Greece and US

 Comparing Turkey to other developed and emerging countries can give you an in depth analysis on why it is the ideal investment destination for real estate developers and individual overseas property buyers.
 UK, US, France, Russia and Greece are some of the countries that compete with Turkey for investment opportunities.

 In the finance and banking sector, Turkey has one of the strongest banking regulations while Greece has the least.
 It is ahead of France and Russia and only slightly below the UK in terms of finance and banking regulations and skilled workforce.
 This brings higher investor confidence and supports foreign direct investment.
 The fact that Turkey imposes no restrictions on funds flows to and from Turkey helps money-flows a great deal easier and safer.
 Turkey also has the best banking sector and finance manpower skills compared to the BRICS (Brazil, Russia, India, China and South Africa).
 The majority of the population being the youth, they are well trained in various sectors and have strong technical skills.

 Turkey also leads in Globalisation, Flexibility and Adaptability compared to US, Russia, France and Greece.
 It has opened its doors for other countries to invest which in turn has enabled it get more foreign capital and direct investments.
 Attitudes toward globalisation are international trade are more viable than countries benchmarked to.

-Putting all the above factors into consideration, it is clear that investing in Turkey real estate stands to be more lucrative than in US, France, Greece, Russia and other EU countries.
+It is clear that investing in Turkey real estate stands to be more lucrative than in US, France, Greece, Russia and other EU countries.
 The Republic of Turkey has made all efforts to make it as simple as possible for real estate investors to participate and support the growth of the country.
 You are likely to generate higher return on investment in Turkey than any other country in the EU and most other countries globally.